-Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital Telephone:

-From: O'Brien, Aidan Sent: 14 November 2016 16:09 To: Corrigan, Martina Subject: RE: MR O'BRIEN AND CHARTS AT HOME

-As I will be having my surgery on Thursday morning, I expect to be home again over the weekend.
+Martina Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital Telephone: Personal Information reducted by USI Mobile: AN Report App であった。 From: O'Brien, Aidan Sent: 14 November 2016 16:09 To: Corrigan, Martina Subject: RE: MR O'BRIEN AND CHARTS AT HOME Martina, As I will be having my surgery on Thursday morning, I expect to be home again over the weekend.
 I expect that I will be well enough to dictate correspondence concerning patients and have the charts delivered to Noleen's office for typing.

-I would greatly appreciate if I could be afforded this opportunity to have all charts returned in this manner,
+I would greatly appreciate if I could be afforded this opportunity to have all charts returned in this manner, Thank you, Aidan.
+From: Corrigan, Martina Sent: 14 November 2016 07:15 To: O'Brien, Aidan Subject: FW: MR O'BRIEN AND CHARTS AT HOME Further emails Aidan.

+Subject: RE: MR O'BRIEN AND CHARTS AT HOME From: O'Brien, Aidan Personal Information reducted by USI To: Corrigan, Martina Sent: 14/11/2016 21:32:12

+Martina,

+I have already asked Noleen to return it,

 Thank you,

-From: Corrigan, Martina Sent: 14 November 2016 07:15 To: O'Brien, Aidan Subject: FW: MR O'BRIEN AND CHARTS AT HOME

-Further emails Aidan.
+Aidan.

-Subject: RE: MR O'BRIEN AND CHARTS AT HOME From: O'Brien, Aidan

-Personal Information restanced by USI

-To: Corrigan, Martina

-Sent: 14/11/2016 21:32:12

-I have already asked Noleen to return to return chart to Pamela Lawson, who has requested it.

-Thank you,

 From: Corrigan, Martina Sent: 14 November 2016 17:49 To: O'Brien, Aidan Subject: RE: MR O'BRIEN AND CHARTS AT HOME

 Aidan

 I am more than happy with this plan, please let me know if there is anything I can do to assist.

 By any chance could be left in as I have had governance looking for this chart as well.

 Wishing you all the best for Thursday, please take care

 Talk soon

 Kind regards